 Oh gods no! he thought.
 He had a metal prosthetic leg.
 Why was he suddenly missing a limb?
 Learning to walk with this new thing would take time.
 Time he didn't have.
 His yelp had alerted the Vikings to his presence.

 Smack!
 Hiccup and Toothless fell to the floor.
-Hiccup sat up, the pain from the force of the fall still coursed through his veins.
+Hiccup sat up, the pain from the force of the fall still coursing through his veins.
 He blinked it off.

 "Hey!
 What's the big idea?" yelled an angry voice.

-Hiccup realized they must've bumped into somebody when they tumbled out of the air.
+Hiccup realized they must've bumped into somebody when they'd tumbled out of the air.
 "I'm so sorry sir-" said Hiccup who abruptly stopped when he looked at the person who'd spoken.